(1) A company's individual accounts may be prepared—

 (b) in accordance with [UK-adopted international accounting standards] (“IAS individual accounts”).

 This is subject to the following provisions of this section and to section 407 (consistency of financial reporting within group).

 (2) The individual accounts of a company that is a charity must be Companies Act individual accounts.

-(3) After the first financial year in which the directors of a company prepare IAS individual accounts (“the first IAS year”), all subsequent individual accounts of the company must be prepared in accordance with [UK-adopted
+(3) After the first financial year in which the directors of a company prepare IAS individual accounts (“the first IAS year”), all subsequent individual accounts of the company must be

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.